fclorenzo/pkreborn-access/README.md

 The Pokémon Reborn Access project (PRA) consists of mods to further enhance accessibility for blind players in the Pokémon Reborn game, designed to be played alongside the "blindstep" password.

-Confirmed working with game version 19.5 on Windows and the NVDA screen reader: [https://www.nvaccess.org/download/](https://www.nvaccess.org/download/).
+Confirmed working with game version 19.5 on Windows and the [NVDA screen reader](https://www.nvaccess.org/download/).

 I will always try to keep the mods updated to work with the latest game version, but feedback about other platforms or game versions is welcome and encouraged!